Removing Yellow Stains from Clothing

 Do not put clothing in the dryer until you know the stain is gone or you risk a permanent stain.

-Removing Rust Stains from Clothing
+Removing Rusty Yellow Stains from Clothing

 Rust can get onto clothing by rubbing up against a rusty metal surface, a tool, the washing machine, etc. Even though you think you might not get the stain out, you often can.